shanshili/STC8A8K-Multi-computer-Communication/README.md

 # STC8A8K-Multi-computer-Communication
 >**PROBLEM**

->A function inside an interrupt cannot be broken by an interrupt
+>1.A function inside an interrupt cannot be broken by an interrupt

->Automatic address recognition, unable to recognize new addresses
+>2.Automatic address recognition, unable to recognize new addresses

 ###  Design of multi-machine communication system